phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

 		  ];
 		}

+5. Add an empty `isFavorite` computed property to avoid compiler errors.
+You will code more there later in the guide when adding support for favorites:

+		isFavorite () {
+		  const filteredFavorites =
+		    this.favorites.filter(favorite => favorite.id.toString() === this.id);
+		  return !!filteredFavorites.length;
+		}

 6. Lastly, add some computed properties to set the path to use for routing when a user clicks on the Category, Creator or Find Similar links:

 		categoryLink () {